-To give you a sense of what the Minerds produced, they had 12 children, of whom eight are identified.
+To provide a sense of what the Minerds produced, they together bore 12 children, of whom eight are identified.
 At last count, those eight children had at least 87 grandchildren, 469 great-grandchildren and 1,344 great-great grandchildren, for a total of 1,912 lives, virtually all born before the year 1900.
-Today, their descendants and spouses number an estimated 50,000 or more, and are scattered all over the world.
+Today, their descendants and spouses number an estimated 75,000 or more, and are scattered all over the world.

-Jacob was the son of German-Americans Friedrich and Eva (Weber) Meinert, who migrated from Albany, NY to Oley Township, Berks County, PA in about 1730.
+Jacob was the son of German-Americans Friedrich and Eva (Weber) Meinert, who are believed to have migrated from Albany, NY to Oley Township, Berks County, PA in about 1730.
 Maria's parents were Casper and Barbara Neün, who were German immigrants who settled in Oley.

-The Minerds had 12 children, of whom we know the identities of only seven -- John Minard Sr. (born 1766, of Harrison County, OH); Burket Minerd (born 1774, of Preston County, WV), Daniel Miner Sr. (born 1776, of Perry and Morrow Counties, OH), Frederick Miner Sr. (born 1777?, of Perry County, OH), Jacob Minerd Jr. (born 1780, of Somerset County, PA), Martha Imel Harbaugh (born 1789, of Somerset County, PA); and Henry Minerd (born 1790, of Fayette County, PA).
-The Minerds had at least three unidentified daughters, one of whom married John Ream, founder of the village of Ursina, Somerset County, PA.
+The Minerds had 12 children, of whom we know the identities of only eight -- John Minard Sr. (born 1766, of Harrison County, OH); Burket Minerd (born 1774, of Preston County, WV), Daniel Miner Sr. (born 1776, of Perry and Morrow Counties, OH), Frederick Miner Sr. (born 1777?, of Perry County, OH), Jacob Minerd Jr. (born 1780, of Somerset County, PA), Catharine Ream (born [?], whose husband founded the village of Ursina, Somerset County, PA), Martha Imel Harbaugh (born 1789, of Somerset County, PA); and Henry Minerd (born 1790, of Fayette County, PA).

 Jacob and Maria started married life in Oley Township, where their son Burket (or "Burkhard") was born and baptized in a Lutheran church.
 During the American Revolution, Jacob took an oath of allegiance, and served in the Berks County Militia, Captain Foch's Company, 3rd Class.